The Crested Havanese is a mix of the Chinese Crested and the Havanese. He is an affectionate and robust dog.

-They should give you the opportunity to see all the puppies and handle them, rather than just see the puppy you plan on buying.
+They should allow you to see all the puppies and handle them, rather than just see the puppy you plan on buying.

 A responsible breeder will also give you some background on the training or socialization that has already been provided to your puppy.

-They will give advice on continuing work in this area when you get your puppy home.
+They will advise on continuing work in this area when you get your puppy home.

-Ideally, when you choose your puppy, try and find a litter that have been raised in a house that’s similar to yours.
+Ideally, when you choose your puppy, try and find a litter that has been raised in a house that’s similar to yours.

 3 Little-Known Facts About Crested Havanese Puppies